james-daniels/cgem/README.md

 Flags:
   -a, --amount int      amount to buy
   -h, --help            help for buy
-  -o, --offset int      amount to add to price
-  -s, --symbol string   symbol of the trading pair
+  -o, --offset int      positive value to add to price -s, --symbol string   symbol of the trading pair
 ```